November Birthstones

 • What are the birthstones for November?

-The traditional birthstones for November are Topaz and Citrine.
+The traditional November birthstones are Topaz and Citrine.
 Topaz occurs in colors like blue, yellow, pink, and red-orange.
 Citrine is a golden-yellow member of the quartz family.

 • When were the November birthstones established?